-F-15E has a strengthened airframe for increased gross weight at takeoff and maneuver at 9g throughout the flight envelope.
-Cockpit controls and displays are improved and a wide-field-of-view HUD included.
+weight at takeoff and maneuver at 9g throughout the flight envelope.
+Cockpit controls and displays are improved and a wide-field-of-view HUD is included.

 For low-altitude, high-speed penetration and precision attack on tactical targets at night and in adverse weather, the F-15E carries a high-resolution APG-70 radar and LANTIRN (Low-Altitude Navigation and Targeting Infrared for Night) pods, with wide-field FLIR.
-The digital, triple-redundant flight control system permits automatic terrain following.
+The digital, triple-redundant flight-control system permits automatic terrain following.
 Other improvements include a ring-laser gyro INS, with GPS capability from 1997.
 Conformal Fuel Tanks (CFTs) fitted, adapted to carry ordnance tangentially, to reduce drag.

 During Desert Storm 48 USAF F-15Es were deployed to the Persian Gulf where they operated mainly at night, hunting Scud missile launchers and artillery sites using the LANTIRN system.
 They also forged a successful operational partnership with Joint STARS aircraft.
-More recent deployments include AEF missions to the Middle East and Operation Deliberate Force over Bosnia.
+More recent deployments include AEF missions to the Middle East, Operation Deliberate Force over Bosnia, and Operation Allied Force in Yugoslavia.